 Most Londoners don't realize that we have contemplated a strategy to become a music city.
 Most would be excited if they knew.
 Let's double-down, let's invest in London's music economy and let's get Londoners talking about it.

 Forward-thinking cities need reliable public transit.
-It should surprise nobody that London has room to improve hours of service as well as transit service to areas like Byron and Lambeth.
+It should surprise nobody that London has room to improve speed and reliability as well as service to areas like Byron and Lambeth.

-BRT decreases travel times across major routes.
+BRT will still provides benefit at very little cost to property taxpayers.
+It decreases travel times across major routes.
 But more importantly, it provides much more frequent service, making transit more reliable, and reliability is extremely important to transit users.
 BRT also let's us take advantage of federal and provincial infrastructure funding for road work we were planning on undergoing eventually.

-I will advocate for transit service improvements which can make London the type of city it will need to be to remain competitive, and I will work to ensure that the resources realigned as a result of BRT are used to support under-serviced and quickly growing communities like Byron and Lambeth.
+I will advocate for transit service improvements which can make London the type of city it will need to be to remain competitive, and I will work to ensure that the resources realigned as a result of BRT or any other transit project are used to support under-serviced and quickly growing communities like Byron and Lambeth.

 City Hall can do more to improve transparency and accountability, and encourage citizen engagement.
 Creating an online database where Londoners can easily follow debates, track votes and attendance and search for information would make a big difference for those who desire to learn more about local government.
 This simple step could make it easier for Londoners young and old to learn about their city, discuss things that matter to them and ask the right questions of their political representatives.